se-edu/se-book/testCaseDesign/equivalencePartitions/basic/text.md

 <tip-box>

-:package: Consider the method `showStatusMessage(GameStatus s):String` that returns a unique `String` for each of the possible value of s (`GameStatus` is an `enum`).
+:package: Consider the method `showStatusMessage(GameStatus s): String` that returns a unique `String` for each of the possible value of s (`GameStatus` is an `enum`).
 In this case, each possible value for `s` will have to be considered as a partition.

 </tip-box>